ProgramadorXP/ProgramadorXP/README.md

 - 👋 Hi, I’m @ProgramadorXP
 - 👀 I’m interested in web development
-- 🌱 I'm currently learning everything about the front end (html, css, sass, tailwind, js, react) to later move on to the backend part and become a full stack developer.
+- 🌱 I'm currently learning everything about the front end (HTML, CSS, SASS, Tailwind CSS, JS, React con TypeScript) to later learn the backend (postgreSQL, Node.js con Express & TypeScript) and become a full stack developer.
-- 💞️ I'm looking for a job where I can continue learning more technologies and ways of working.
+- 💞️ I'm looking for a job where I can continue learning more technologies and different ways of working.

 <!---
 ProgramadorXP/ProgramadorXP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.